syssam/wp-calypso/docs/accessibility-checklist.md

 * Do any visually-hidden elements have `aria-hidden` tags to hide them from screen readers?
 * Do all links have descriptive text (saying where they go as opposed to something like "click here")?
 * Do any modals or error messages provide useful feedback (via `aria-live` or similar tags)?
-* Give it a once-over using the [aXe browser extension](https://www.deque.com/products/axe/) to spot any obvious issues.
 * If on a Mac, enable [VoiceOver](https://help.apple.com/voiceover/info/guide/10.12/) and try navigating the page.